bbauska/Coursera-React/README.md

 -   [A Simple React Router v4
     Tutorial](https://medium.com/@pshrmn/a-simple-react-router-v4-tutorial-7f23ff27adf)

-## Module 09: Single Page Applications: Objectives and Outcomes
+<h2>Module 09: Single Page Applications: Objectives and Outcomes</h2>

 In this lesson you will explore single page applications (SPA) and React support for SPA.
 You will learn to use the routes and React router that